mets/METS-primer/Chapter-3.md

 information using an ADMID attribute, and also descriptive information using the DMDID attribute.
 See `<fileGrp>` discussion below.

-### Attributes of the file section

-[ID (*ID/O*):]{.underline} This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.Elements contained in the file section

 ### Elements Contained in the File Section

 #### File group